KrishnaPrakash086/Complex_Library/README.md

-# Complex - A Customized C++ Complex Number Library
+# Complex Number Library in C++

-**Complex** is a small, lightweight, and personalized C++ library that provides basic operations for complex numbers.
+**Complex.cpp** is a small, lightweight, and personalized C++ library that provides basic operations for complex numbers.
 Designed with simplicity in mind, this library is easy to integrate into your projects.

 ## Features